General Motors Technical Center: Exteriors

 Saarinen's Tech Center buildings generally include a taller administration wing in front of a shorter lab or workshop; the Design Dome (originally the styling division auditorium) was the most notable deviation from the overall plan.
 In the original campus, the curtain walls are made of steel I-beams, glass windows, and porcelain enameled steel panels.
 The visible portions of the beams are painted black, while the glass windows and enameled steel panels are of uniform color.
-The curtain walls measure 2 in thick and provide the same amount of insulation as a masonry wall several times as thick.
+The curtain walls measure 2 in thick and provide the same amount of insulation as a masonry wall several times thicker.
 The glass panes are double-glazed and surrounded by neoprene gaskets, which are set into the metal window frames in a similar manner to windshields.
 The two layers of glass are separated by a small gap.
 The spandrel panels, between each window, consist of a Kraft paper honeycomb slab sandwiched between two layers of enameled steel panels.
 The honeycomb core separates the outer and inner layers of enameled steel, providing both electrical and thermal insulation.
 The curtain wall panels are affixed to aluminum flaps that are extruded from the steel I-beams.

 The ends of each building have panels of glazed brick, which are painted in nine or eleven colors.
 The different colors of bricks distinguished the structures from one another and broke up the otherwise-uniform design of the curtain wall, though they did not represent anything specific.
 Saarinen selected the colors because they were similar to "autumn leaves [reflecting] afternoon sun".
 The bricks' design was also intended to contrast with the uniformity of the windows and enameled steel panels.
 The technology for the glazed walls was devised by Maija Grotell, a ceramic artist at Saarinen's alma mater, Cranbrook Academy of Art.
 The bricks were glazed to prevent the pigmentation from washing off, a technology that Saarinen claimed would allow the colors to remain for thousands of years.

 Compared with the older buildings on the west campus, the buildings on the east campus are larger and more utilitarian, their designs dictated primarily by interior use.
 The east campus buildings' facades are made of steel panels, windows, and white brick interspersed between I-beams.
 When the Fisher Body and Chevrolet complexes were built in the mid-1950s, shortly after the original complex, they used similar features, although their facades were white and black.
 The Fisher Body and Chevrolet buildings' cost per square foot was about two-thirds that of the original complex.
-Many of the buildings completed in the late 1950s and the 1960s were built in even simpler styles that resembled the original architecture.
+Many of the buildings completed in the late 1950s and the 1960s were built in even simpler styles resembling the original architecture.
 Structures constructed after the Emissions Building, which was completed in 1970, bore little to no resemblance to Saarinen's original design.